matt-laff/CS410_Group2/README.md

 System Variables -> edit PATH -> add path to Python<version #>/Scripts folder to PATH

 (in terminal - I have the venv in the directory above the project folder) virtualenv venv

+!!
+If you encounter a scripts permission error, follow the steps here: https://stackoverflow.com/questions/18713086/virtualenv-wont-activate-on-windows !!

 venv/Scripts/activate